lucapette/deloominator/docs/charts.md

 The scope of this document is to present the core functionality of `deloominator`: the automatic chart display.

-## Algorithm
+## How it works

-The algorithm uses a convention based on the following characteristics of the returned dataset:
+`deloominator detects chart based on the following characteristics of the data set:

 - The number of columns returned
 - The types of the columns and their order

-For example, let's consider the following dataset:
+For example, let's consider the following data set:

 | country | total |
 |---------|-------|